 What does a home warranty cover that homeowners insurance does not?

-Unlike insurance, warranty coverage isn't required by your bank when you get a mortgage, so it might get missed on the "must-do" list for first-time homebuyers or be overlooked on the annual once-over you give your insurance coverage.
+Unlike homeowners insurance, warranty coverage isn't required by your bank when you get a mortgage, so it might get skipped on the must-do list for first-time homebuyers or overlooked on the annual once-over you give your insurance coverage.
 Consequently, many homeowners don’t realize they have glaring gaps in their home’s coverage.

 A homeowners insurance policy covers major damage, theft, loss or liability associated with your home.
 But a home warranty covers situations your insurance doesn’t — the cost of repairing or replacing your major appliances and home systems.
-If anything — from your built-in microwave to your plumbing — gives you problems due to everyday wear and tear or sudden malfunction, warranty coverage comes to the rescue.
+Home warranty coverage comes to the rescue if anything — from your built-in microwave to your plumbing — gives you problems due to everyday wear and tear or sudden malfunction.
+While an insurance policy has your back for major disasters, it won’t cover these day-to-day mishaps.

-How much can you expect your home warranty to save you on household repairs and replacements?
+How much will a home warranty save you on household repairs and replacements?

-Appliance repair could cost you thousands.
-But a warranty plan from Cinch Home Services can cost as little as $35 per month.
-While costs vary based on where you live and the amount of coverage you need, the potential expense of replacing one of the major appliances your family relies on daily far outweighs the monthly payments on an annual warranty plan.
+Major appliance repair could cost you thousands, but a warranty plan from Cinch Home Services can cost as little as $35 per month.
+While costs vary based on where you live and the coverage you need, the potential expense of replacing one of the major appliances your family relies on daily far outweighs the monthly payments on an annual warranty plan.

-With coverage, when something goes wrong for a covered item, you only need to pay a one-time service fee to the service provider instead of absorbing the entire cost of the repair.
+With home warranty coverage, when something goes wrong with a covered item, you only need to pay a one-time service fee to the service provider instead of absorbing the entire repair cost.
 Plus, the warranty company connects you to a qualified contractor when you make a claim, so you don’t need to worry about overpaying for repair or getting shoddy service.

 On top of offsetting upfront repair costs, a warranty plan also injects predictability into your home maintenance costs.
-It makes sense to put money aside every month to save for either regular or unexpected home repairs, and a warranty service contract is one way to ensure you’re allocating some of your budget to home maintenance every month.
+It makes sense to put money aside every month to save for either regular or unexpected home repairs, and a warranty service contract is one way to ensure you allocate some of your budget to home maintenance every month.

 Why getting a home warranty is particularly worthwhile when buying a home

 Maintenance is one of the hidden costs of owning a home.
-First-time buyers are often surprised by the extra expenses that sneak up on them after their closing.
+First-time buyers are often surprised by the extra expenses that sneak up after closing.
 Besides adding stress to your life, unexpected maintenance issues can seriously gouge your pocketbook.

 Dangers of not getting a home warranty

-Without warranty coverage, you might try to push off maintenance costs or avoid repair when it poses a real challenge to your budget.
-But appliances, like your fridge, and home systems, such as your HVAC, are the kinds of repairs that cannot wait.
+Without warranty coverage, you might try to avoid maintenance costs or repair when they pose a real challenge to your budget.
+But appliances like your fridge and home systems like your HVAC are the kinds of repairs that cannot wait.
 You need them up and running right away.

 For example, if you live in a flood zone and your sump pump goes down, you can’t leave it to chance that you’ll have extra money on hand to repair it.
-And you likely can’t tackle maintenance or repair needs yourself on complex systems, like your air conditioner or plumbing, or essential appliances, like washers and dryers.
-Without a warranty, you risk major up-front costs plus the extra hassle of trying to find reputable and affordable service providers.
-Supplementing your standard insurance with a home warranty plan takes both the guesswork and financial pressure off maintaining your appliances and home systems.
+You may be unlikely to try and tackle maintenance or repair needs yourself on complex systems, like your air conditioner or plumbing, or essential appliances, like washers and dryers.
+Without a warranty, you risk major upfront costs and the hassle of finding reputable and affordable service providers.
+Supplementing your standard insurance with a home warranty plan removes the guesswork and financial pressure from maintaining your appliances and home systems.